1987

 what we do.[20]"

-For the band, explaining why they were "cult" was as difficult as for the
+For the band, explaining why they were "cult" was as difficult as it was for

-fans in the survey of this website.
+the fans in the survey of depechemodebiographie.de.
 Besides the personal

-"power".
-"They can't be compared, they're in their own league", "they were
+"They can't be compared, they're in their own league", "they were absolutely cool,

-absolutely cool, unique and different, and with being a fan of them you were unique,
+unique and different, and when you were a fan of theirs you were unique, different

-different and strange as well.
+and strange as well.
 I felt like a freak.
-It was something like
+It was something like a revolution."

-the "DM-phenomena" that Fletch summed up with "we find it difficult to
+"DM-phenomena" that Fletch summed up with, "we find it difficult to cross over

-"DM is the strange antagonism of underground - mainstream, differentness -
+"DM is the strange antagonism of underground and mainstream, being different and

-identification, melancholy - hope", one fan described this "mystery".
-The
+identification, melancholy and hope", as one fan described this "mystery".

 problems.
 There are a lot of recurring themes in my songs.
 One thing that